-Accommodation Туре Rate per 30days Rate Per day Maintenance Fee Dormitory Double KRW 180,000 KRW 6,000 KRW 50,000 Single KRW 360,000 KRW 12,000 One time payment
+Accommodation Туре Rate per 30days Rate Per day Maintenance Fee D Double KRW 180,000 KRW 6,000 KRW 50,000 Dormitory Single KRW 360,000 KRW 12,000 One time payment

-Maintenance fee will be charged only once at check in.
-If we find any damage to the dormitory facilities when check-out, the corresponding amount should be paid in cash.
-Refund may vary according to the room condition & fee payment of check out.
-Overuse of Utility Fees & Payment: The residents will be responsible for the compensation and payment of the excess amount of utility fees.
-The overuse of utility such as electricity. water, heating, air conditioning, and other sources of energy will be charged Please save energy and be mindful of your energy use in your dormitory rooms and communal areas.
+☐ If we find any damage to the dormitory facilities when check-out, the corresponding g amoun should be paid in cash. ☐ Refund may vary according to the room condition & fee payment of check out. ☐ Overuse of Utility Fees & Payment: The residents will be responsible for the com pensation and payment of the excess amount of utility fees.
+The overuse of utility such as \underline{e} lectricity water, heating, air conditioning, and other sources of energy will be charged Ple ase save energy and be mindful of your energy use in your dormitory rooms and communa l areas.